CDCSProjects/SciFi/README.md

 ### Build a Binary

 *downloadAndBuild.sh* is a script for downloading and building the static libraries for rocksdb and duckdb, and for building a simple example shell which can be found in examples/SimpleStore.cpp.
 It has been tested with duckdb v0.4.1-dev1214 and rocksdb v.
-7.5.0 on several notebooks.
+7.5.0 on several notebooks and a Jetson Nano.
 After a successful build, you will find a binary called *simple* in the root folder of SciFi.
 Run this binary to be greeted with a nice little shell.

 ### Build the Python Wrapper